 9. Artificial Intelligence to Address Talent Concerns

-Talent shortage and hiring will get tough in 2023.
-To overcome these issues, organizations will see a surge in the adoption of AI to create digital skills catalog and utilze it for hiring, internal mobility, overcoming paper ceiling and bias in recruitment processes.
+Talent shortage and hiring will get tough in 2024.
+To overcome these issues, organizations will see a surge in the adoption of AI to create a digital skills catalog and utilize it for hiring, internal mobility, overcoming paper ceiling, and bias in recruitment processes.

 10. People Analytics

 The contribution of people analytics in the critical decision-making process and business outcomes has outpaced convention and paper-led strategies.
-It will continue to grow through massive adopting and upscaling in 2023.
+It will continue to grow through massive adoption and upscaling in 2024.